kyleshevlin/shevy/README.md

 ### paragraph-scale

-A map can be passed a key of `'paragraph-scale'` and set similarly to the 'base-font-scale'.
+The `$shevy` map can also be given a key of `'paragraph-scale'` and set similarly to the 'base-font-scale'.
 If this is not provided, the value defaults to false and Shevy utilizes the last value passed into the `'base-font-scale'` list as the scale for paragraphs.

 ## Support